ably/docs/content/adaptors/pusher.md

 * For simplicity, the above example uses the Pusher Javascript and Ruby libraries.
 All other Pusher client libraries can be instanced in a similar fashion.
 See the [complete list of Pusher client libraries and their documentation](https://pusher.com/docs/libraries).
 * For the Pusher key, use the part of the [Ably API key](https://support.ably.io/solution/articles/3000030054-what-is-an-app-api-key) before the colon; for the secret, use the part after the colon.
 * You can add any other Pusher options you would normally use in the initializer.
-* Note that in the Pusher client library terminology, the 'encrypted' option controls whether the the lib uses TLS, not end-to-end encryption.
+* In the Pusher client library terminology, the 'encrypted' option controls whether the the lib uses TLS, not end-to-end encryption.
 Setting the `encrypted` option to true is not mandatory, but strongly recommended to avoid sending private keys over plain text connections.
+* *The Pusher channel will have a different name from the corresponding Ably channel*.
+See the 'Channels' section below.

 ## Supported features

 - REST publish
-- REST get occupied channels
+- REST get occupied channels (*Note: channel enumeration is in early alpha, and is not ready for production use.
+You may experience timeouts when using this feature; this is a known issue*)
 - REST get presence set
 - REST get user count
 - Realtime subscribe